chrisfeltner/vision-walker/DepthImages/README.md

 `virtualenv python .`

-Where python is the command used to access Python 2.7 on your machine, and . is the directory that you would like your virtual environment to be placed (leaving it as a dot places it in the root of your project).
+Where `python` is the command used to access Python 2.7 (required for libfreenect) on your machine, and `.` is the directory that you would like your virtual environment to be placed (leaving it as a dot places it in the root of your project).

 Next, you'll want to install all required Python packages using `pip install -r requirements.txt`